n-young/rust-db/README.md

 ## Design Decisions
 - Only allowing key = label or metric = value; not the other way around
 - Considering only allowing key=label AND metric=value; disallowing unbounded metrics?

+## TODO
+- Try using FSTs
+- Get rid of the jank index serialization.